flecsi/flecsi/doc/sphinx/src/user-guide/topologies.rst

   smoothed-particle hydrodynamics.

 * The ``unstructured`` topology comprises an arbitrary set of index spaces along with several kinds of graph adjacency information that support use as an unstructured mesh.
-  The index spaces can be resized to support mesh refinement.

 .. figure:: images/narray-coloring.svg
    :align: center